MezoFoundation/constitution/README.md

 This collection of Mezo Systems is Meta Mezo.

-Once a person becomes of a citizen of a particular Mezo system, that citizen can not move to a different Mezo system.
+Once a person becomes a citizen of a particular Mezo system, that citizen can not move to a different Mezo system.

 [HOW TO SOLVE FOR DIFFERENCES IN LAW, AND DIFFERENCES IN FEAUTURES TOGGLED]